Sullla's AI Survivor Season Three Alternate Histories

 Overall Score: 19

 Poor, poor Mansa.
 93 defensive wars says it all.
-His games were painful to watch, as the Malinese leader would frequently explode out into what appeared to be a dominant position, until the first of what would become a relentless barrage of attacks took place, taking down the titan through death by a thousand cuts.
+His games were painful to watch, as the Malinese leader would frequently explode out into what appeared to be a dominant position, until the first of a relentless barrage of attacks took place, taking down the titan through death by a thousand cuts.
 In every game, Mansa was teetering on the knife’s edge, never sure if the latest invasion would cause the whole moneybags machine to collapse.
 Even if he withstood these invasions, he was more often than not a husk of himself, failing to advance in more than half of the games he survived.

 Best Performance: In Game 15, when he faced 11 invasions, Mansa had to contend with a 3v1 on five separate occasions.
 Also: